MARCHING COMPASSES (cont'd)

 CAMMENGA

-See also BRUNSON, Stocker & Yale ('SandY').
-Was also manufactured by Superior Magneto.
+See also BRUNSON, Stocker & Yale (abbrev.
+'SandY').
+This item was also manufactured by Superior Magneto and many others.

 Stamp in lid : 97-08-39